Our boots get you through a lot of dangerous circumstances, and I adore them. But what about the foul odor when you remove them at the end of the day?

 - In a small mixing bowl, combine 1 cup cornstarch, 12 cup baking soda, and 12 cup baking powder.

 - Five drops of essential oil should be added.
-We recommend lavender and tea tree oil for odour removal.
+I recommend lavender and tea tree oil for odor removal.

 - Fill your boots with the deodorising powder.
 If you have any leftover, store it in an airtight jar for later use.